Basbousa (Middle Eastern Semolina Cake)

 • Bake at 350℉ for 25-35 minutes or until a toothpick comes out clean.

-• Once out the oven, immediately pour simple syrup on top, about two cups of syrup.
+• Once out the oven, immediately pour simple syrup on top, about 2-3 cups of warm (not hot) syrup.

 • Let it cool completely at room temperature.